fluent/fluent-bit-docs/installation/sources/build-and-install.md

 # Build and Install

 [Fluent Bit](http://fluentbit.io) uses [CMake](http://cmake.org) as it build system.
-The suggested procedure to prepare the build system consists on the following steps:
+The suggested procedure to prepare the build system consists of the following steps:

 ## Prepare environment